 This is a bucket-list burger, which by the way is probably cooler than you.
-Not only does it have dedicated Twitter and Instagram pages, it has a bad-ass nickname – “The Dirty Burg”.
+Not only does it have dedicated Twitter and Instagram pages, but it also has a bad-ass nickname – “The Dirty Burg”.
 Once you come to terms with this, go try the burger.
-Maybe, just maybe some of it’s swag will rub off on you.
+Maybe, just maybe some of its swag will rub off on you.

 A big hand to Chefs John and Karen Shields, and to the passionate and dedicated staff they have surrounded themselves with.